kedacore/keda-docs/content/docs/2.2/scalers/metrics-api.md

 - `cert`: Certificate for client authentication.
 This is a required field.
 - `key`: Key for client authentication.
 Optional.
 This is a required field.

 > 💡 **NOTE:**It's also possible to set the CA certificate regardless of the selected `authMode` (also without any authentication).
-This might be usefull if you are using an enterprise CA.
+This might be useful if you are using an enterprise CA.

 ### Example